secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 _The deal registration form is not a quoting tool and will not have all the information needed to create a quote.
 The GitLab Sales Rep must connect with the partner to request any necessary information prior to creating a quote._

-## Service Attach Opportunities
+### Service Attached Registration and Opportunities
 GitLab incentivizes partners that sell their own professional services into a customer environment at the time of a GitLab product sale.
 An approved Service Attached Registration makes the partner eligible for a **back-end rebate** (processed quarterly) once (i) GitLab successfully closes the related software deal as won and (ii) the partner completes their services and provides Proof of Execution, as outlined in the [GitLab Partner Program](https://about.gitlab.com/handbook/resellers/channel-working-with-GitLab/#definitions-and-qualifications).
 This is separate from the Partner Sourced Deal Registration for the license sale.

 To track the Partner Services, the partner must register the deal on the [Partner Portal](https://about.gitlab.com/handbook/resellers/#gitlab-partner-portal).

-Follow the steps below to process a Service Attached Registration for a resale opportunity:
+Follow the steps below to process a Service Attached Registration for an applicable GitLab software sale opportunity:

-**Partner Manager for first review and action:**
+#### Partner Manager for first review and action

 1. Click the link in either your email or the Deal Registration Report to open the registration record in Salesforce.
 2. Confirm the `Program Name` is “Service Attached Registration”, `Services Attach Type` is populated with the relevant service, and that the partner provided sufficient detail to proceed with the registration.
 If registration details are _accurate and complete_, proceed to the next step.
 If registration details are _inaccurate and/or incomplete_, navigate to the Approval History section of the registration and select `Return`. **Important to note:**